Cajac/picoCTF-Writeups/picoCTF_2022/Cryptography/substitution2.md

 ### Initial analysis with quipquip

-Lets start by using [quipqiup](https://quipqiup.com/) as in the previous challenges.
+Let's start by using [quipqiup](https://quipqiup.com/) as in the previous challenges.

 Input the entire message in the `Puzzle` text field and press `Solve` (with the default setting).